North America In-flight Catering Services Market Analysis by Mordor Intelligence

 Premiumization of Onboard Experience to Differentiate Airline Brands

-Delta formalized chef programs with José Andrés and Mashama Bailey in 2024, rotating seasonal menus in Delta One cabins, and Alaska Airlines introduced its Chef’s Table concept in May 2025.[2]Delta Air Lines, “Premium Dining Partnerships,” delta.com A 2024 survey of premium travelers showed 78% cite food quality as a key repeat-booking trigger, pushing carriers to invest in signature dishes, wine pairings, and regionally sourced ingredients.
+Delta formalized chef programs with José Andrés and Mashama Bailey in 2024, rotating seasonal menus in Delta One cabins, and Alaska Airlines introduced its Chef’s Table concept in May 2025.[2]Delta Air Lines, “Premium Dining Partnerships,” delta.com A 2024 survey of premium travelers found that 78% cite food quality as a key repeat-booking trigger, prompting carriers to invest in signature dishes, wine pairings, and regionally sourced ingredients.
 American Airlines operates a 214,000-square-foot facility in Dallas/Fort Worth that produces 15,000 meals daily, demonstrating how industrial kitchens can incorporate chef recipes at scale.
 Business-class meals now command rate premiums that translate catering spend into measurable customer lifetime value during economic cycles.

 Expansion of LCCs and Hybrids Scaling Buy-on-Board and Pre-Order Models